-While organizations may have excellent security policies, without an “attitude” that supports compliance with those policies an organization remains at risk.
-The “attitude” of every employee towards the company’s policies is often referred to as the company’s security culture.
+While organizations may have excellent security policies, without an attitude that supports compliance with those policies an organization remains at risk.
+The attitude of every employee toward the company’s policies is often referred to as the company’s security culture.
 It is this culture that prevents social engineering from successfully preying on employee’s altruism.

 - Provide your employees with training that ensures that everyone is on the same page with respect to what having a secure culture means.

-- On top of general awareness is a need for application security knowledge for the developers and testers within your company.
+- On top of general awareness, there is a need for application security knowledge for the developers and testers within your company.

-- Ensure that your systems and policies are up to date.
-Regulations are constantly being developed and changed and it is important that employees are aware of all changes or that you have a system that notifies them of changes – as poorly developed software is a lot easier to cyber-attack.
+- Ensure that your systems and policies are up-to-date.
+Regulations are constantly being developed and changed and it is important that employees are aware of all changes or that you have a system that notifies them of changes, as poorly developed software is a lot more prone to cyberattacks.

-Every company has a security culture — it just may not be the one desired!
+Every company has a security culture — it just may not be the one desired.
 The good news is that any security culture can positively change.
-Remember, culture change takes time but with effort from everyone with the organization, it is absolutely achievable.
+Remember, cultural changes take time but with an effort from everyone within the organization, it is absolutely achievable.

-Remember, not only does a positive security culture lower organizational risk but it positively affects the time to market for secure software – it’s a win-win for the business!
+Not only does a positive security culture lower organizational risk, but it positively affects the time to market for secure software.
+It’s a win-win for the business!